MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 - How to use WebSlates to display web content in your experience.
 - Add an interactive globe.
 When an attendee in your experience clicks on the globe, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
 An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.

-As of mid-May 2024, the Mesh 201 tutorial has been updated to include two additional stations featuring Mesh Cloud Scripting.
+As of mid-May 2024, the Mesh 201 tutorial has been updated to include two additional stations that feature Mesh Cloud Scripting.
 The Mesh 101 tutorial was designed to teach attendees in your experience about wind farms, and the two new stations follow up on that theme by providing attendees with information that can help them decide where to build a new wind farm.
 At these stations you'll learn how to implement the following:

 - Pull data from internal or public sources into your scene.
 An attendee in the event will be able to click an interactive globe to view live weather data from three cities that they are considering for the potential location of their new wind farm.